Nike Pegasus 34 Shoe Review

 If you are looking for an everyday mileage kind of shoe or something for a decent length race, I would recommend this shoe for sure.
 It’s a great shoe, and I can say Nike has yet to put out a Pegasus model I didn’t like.

-I would give this model 4/5 stars 4 instead of 5.
 I dislike how the forefoot gets a bit firm after a while, but it’s not a dealbreaker.

 One other quick Pegasus fact: Canadian track star Cam Levins has recently told us that this is and has been his daily running shoe of choice for some years now, and really enjoys it!